scottdjwallace/HotelQ/README.md

 * switch from requests per property to all requests page
 * make sure it always returns to previous page, even if request page or comments
 * search by availability and by rating

+####Updates
+* Database is modified now, new column in table
+* add features when listing new property